rust-lang/rust/src/doc/guide.md

 format in a more detailed manner, there are a [wide number of options available](std/fmt/index.html).
 For now, we'll just stick to the default: integers aren't very complicated to print.

-So, we've cleared up all of the confusion around bindings, with one exception: why does Rust let us declare a variable binding without an initial value if we must initialize the binding before we use it?
-And how does it know that we have or have not initialized the binding?
-For that, we need to learn our next
-concept: `if`.

 # If